 As you can see, this does not provide much specificity, but it does establish the fundamental requirement that men and women receive an equal “rate” under relevant circumstances.
-In the years subsequent to the Equal Pay Act’s enactment, court decisions and guidance from the U.S. Equal Employment Opportunity Commission (EEOC) have further clarified what is required.
+In the years after the Equal Pay Act’s enactment, court decisions and guidance from the U.S. Equal Employment Opportunity Commission (EEOC) have further clarified what is required.

 In the words of the EEOC, “[a]ll forms of pay are covered by [the Equal Pay Act], including salary, overtime pay, bonuses, stock options, profit-sharing, and bonus plans, life insurance, vacation and holiday pay, cleaning or gasoline allowances, hotel accommodations, reimbursement for travel expenses, and benefits.”
-In short, if an employer provides any type of compensation or benefit, it must provide this compensation or benefit to men and women on equal terms.
+In short, if an employer provides any compensation or benefit, it must provide this compensation or benefit to men and women on equal terms.
 This applies to all employees who work at the same “establishment.”
-While this generally refers to one specific physical location, there are circumstances in which employees who work at separate job sites will be considered to work from the same establishment.
+While this generally refers to one specific physical location, there are circumstances where employees who work at separate job sites will be considered to work from the same establishment.

 What Constitutes “Equal Work”?

 Now, what about “equal work”?
-Section 206(d)(1) goes on to state that equal pay is required when men and women perform, “equal work on jobs the performance of which requires equal skill, effort, and responsibility, and which are performed under similar working conditions.”
+Section 206(d)(1) goes on to state that equal pay is required when men and women perform “equal work on jobs the performance of which requires equal skill, effort, and responsibility, and which are performed under similar working conditions.”
 As interpreted by the EEOC, this means that men’s and women’s “jobs need not be identical, but they must be substantially equal.”
 Additionally, “[j]ob content (not job titles) determines whether jobs are substantially equal.”

-- Skill is measured by factors including the, “experience, ability, education, and training required to perform the job.”
+- Skill is measured by factors including the “experience, ability, education, and training required to perform the job.”

-- Responsibility is measured by the, “degree of accountability required in performing the job.”
+- Responsibility is measured by the “degree of accountability required in performing the job.”

-- Working conditions are assessed based on, “(1) physical surroundings like temperature, fumes, and ventilation; and (2) hazards.”
+- Working conditions are assessed based on “(1) physical surroundings like temperature, fumes, and ventilation; and (2) hazards.”

 Importantly, while the Equal Pay Act generally requires equal pay for equal work, there are exceptions.
 Even when two employment positions are deemed equal, equal pay is not required if: